TRileySchwarz/DumpDetector/README.md

 ## Running the Database Builder

-First step in running this project is building out the internal wallet database is setting a starting point '../db/lastBlockParsed'
+First step in running this project is building out the internal wallet database by setting a starting point '../db/lastBlockParsed'
 This stores a value that corresponds to the last block parsed.
 Set this to the block number you wish to start building the database from.